bcdevtools/consvp/README.md

 # ConsVP
+A simple utility for watching pre-vote status on Tendermint/CometBFT chains.
+It will print out the current pre-vote status for each validator in the validator set.
+Useful for watching pre-votes during an upgrade or other network event causing a slowdown.

-Similar to [pvtop](https://github.com/blockpane/pvtop), but plus some miracle
+_Similar to [pvtop](https://github.com/blockpane/pvtop), but plus some miracles_

 ## Installation
 ```bash